 The holidays are upon us.
 It’s time to welcome cozy nights filled with friends, family, and plenty of joy.
 What everyone is hoping not to welcome is holiday back pain.
 When you think about it, the holidays are a prime time for people to experience back pain.

-The holidays knock most people out of their daily routine, between the traveling, decorating, and plenty of shopping.
+The holidays knock most people out of their daily routine, between decorating, shopping, and a lot of gift wrapping.
 Below are a few common causes of holiday back pain.

 Now that you’ve purchased all of your gifts, it’s time to wrap them.
 While it may be appealing to sprawl out on the floor with everything, we recommend against doing that.
 Sitting on the floor often encourages poor posture, which is exactly what your body doesn’t need after a long day of shopping.

 Try wrapping your gifts at a table instead, ensuring your posture is correct.
 And remember to stand up to lift gifts from the floor to the table.
 Twisting in your chair at an unnatural angle to pick anything up is a recipe for back pain.

 You Might Also Like: Practice Proper Sitting Posture